Intro

 No no no. Please don’t suggest me the WHATWG HTML Standard.
 It’s too too too big. 😵💫

 Luckily I found it!
 The Browser Engineering book - created by Pavel Panchekha and Chris Harrelson.
 This books covers the foundation of how to make the web browser using Python.
-I have follow the chapter since October 2025 and using the Python as the authors suggest.
+I have follow the chapter since October 2025.
 I save it into a GitHub repository called brownie.
 Now, I’m in the last chapter and soon it will be finished. :)

-Before I mention the plan, I will give you three reason why I choose Swift as programming language to make a browser engine:
+There are three reasons why I choose Swift as programming language to make a browser engine:

 Everything is object.
 The web has Document Object Model (DOM).
 Swift has Object Oriented Programming.
 That’s it!
 I don’t want to explain it more detail.
 Ask Claude!